telerik/xamarin-forms-docs/controls/maskedinput/getting-started/getting-started.md

 #  Getting Started

-In this article you will familiarize yourselves with the most important properties of the **RadMaskedInput** Control.
+This article provides information regarding the most important properties of the **RadMaskedInput** Control.
 We will also cover some basic scenarios in which the **RadMaskedInput** control can be used.

 ## Mask Types